- Easy Protective Hairstyles

 Hands down the easiest protective style: just choose a silky or non-stripping headscarf and make a cute turban that’s super chic and minimal.
 All you have to do is mold the scarf how you want, pop on some fabulous earrings and voila!
 Even if you're having a bad hair day, a hair wrap has you covered.

 Wigs are popular at the moment, which is unsurprising considering some of the impeccable artistry that goes into them.
 They're not just for looking good, though – they're also great at protecting your natural hair.
 Just cornrow, fit the wig on top and style as desired.
-Then when you get home, enjoy the true advantage of being able to fling that wig off, get your scalp some air and care for your natural hair.
+Then when you get home, enjoy the true advantage of being able to fling that wig off - spritz it with some detangler to prep for the next day- and give your scalp some air.

 Ghana braids are fabulous, easy to maintain and add more glamour than regular cornrows.
 This style tucks away your natural hair by entwining it with braiding hair, giving you a sleek, long, luxurious finish.
+All you need to do is complete your look with neat and sleek edges.
 Whether you want two braids, four braids, more braids or a braid updo – Ghana braids got you!

 Style your hair to showcase the queen that you are.
 The halo braid is the faux crown that every girl needs to try, at least once!
 Whether you choose to be casual with it or incorporate other braiding techniques or hair accessories, it's a winner when it comes to style, comfort and protection.

 So there you have it: 12 tress-transforming, strand-saving hairstyles to keep your hair tucked away from harsh environmental aggressors and help you avoid unnecessary breakage.
 These flawless hairstyles are perfect for the naturals out there and will have you singing Solange while you duck the hands of your admirers.